zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/05-securing-liferay/01-securing-liferay.md

 These features can be configured using [portal properties](https://docs.liferay.com/portal/7.2-latest/propertiesdoc/portal.properties.html).

 > **Important:** Liferay Portal's philosophy is "secure by default."
-Administrators should exercise significant caution when modifying security-specific defaults or white-lists.
+Please exercise significant caution when modifying security-specific defaults or white-lists.
 Such actions may lead to security misconfiguration and an insecure deployment.

 ## Additional Information